1967 Detroit riot: Policing issues

-The Detroit Police Department was administered directly by the Mayor.
+The Detroit Police Department was directly administered by the Mayor.
 Prior to the riot, Mayor Cavanagh's appointees, George Edwards and Ray Girardin, worked for reform.
 Edwards tried to recruit and promote black police officers, but he refused to establish a civilian police review board, as African Americans had requested.
-In trying to discipline police officers accused of brutality, he turned the police department's rank-and-file against him.
-Many whites perceived his policies as "too soft on crime".
-The Community Relations Division of the Michigan Civil Rights Commission undertook a study in 1965 of the police, published in 1968.
-It claimed the "police system" was at fault for racism.
-The police system was blamed for recruiting "bigots" and reinforcing bigotry through the department's "value system".
-A survey conducted by President Johnson's Kerner Commission found that prior to the riot, 45 percent of police working in black neighborhoods were "extremely anti-Negro" and an additional 34 percent were "prejudiced".
+During the trial to discipline police officers who were accused of resorting to brutality, he turned the police department's rank-and-file against him.
+Many whites believe that his policies were "too soft on crime".
+In 1965, the Community Relations Division of the Michigan Civil Rights Commission undertook a study of the police, published in 1968.
+It claimed that the "police system" was at fault for racism.
+The police department was accused of recruiting "bigots" and it was also accused of reinforcing bigotry through its "value system".
+According to the results of a survey which was conducted by President Johnson's Kerner Commission, prior to the riot, 45 percent of the police officers who were working in black neighborhoods were "extremely anti-Negro" and an additional 34 percent were "prejudiced".

-In 1967, 93% of the force was still white, although 30% of the city residents were black.
+In 1967, 93% of the force was still white, although 30% of city residents were black.
 Incidents of police brutality caused black residents to feel at risk.
-They resented many police officers who they felt talked down to them, addressing men as "boys" and women as "honey" and "baby."
-Police made street searches of groups of young men, and single women complained of being called prostitutes for simply walking on the street.
+They resented many police officers who they felt talked down to them, addressing men as "boys" and addressing women as "honey" and "baby."
+Police conducted street searches on groups of young men, and single women complained about being called prostitutes for simply walking on the street.
 The police frequently arrested people who did not have proper identification.
 The local press reported several questionable shootings and beatings of black citizens by officers in the years before 1967.
 After the riot, a Detroit Free Press survey showed that residents reported police brutality as the number one problem they faced in the period leading up to the riot.